mwszekely/preact-prop-helpers/README.md

            // Changes which row is currently tabbable setTabbableIndex
        },
+       // This is what `useSingleSelection` returned; use it for whatever you need:
+       singleSelectionReturn: {
+           // Largely internal use only (since `selectedIndex` is a prop you pass in for the declarative version) getSelectedIndex,
+       },
+       // (etc. etc.)
        typeaheadNavigationReturn: {
            // Returns the current value the user has typed for typeahead (cannot be used during render) getCurrentTypeahead,